brianary/scripts/README.md

 - **[Backup-SchTasks.ps1](Backup-SchTasks.ps1)**: Exports the local list of Scheduled Tasks into a single XML file.
 - **[Compare-Properties.ps1](Compare-Properties.ps1)**: Compares the properties of two objects.
 - **[Compare-Xml.ps1](Compare-Xml.ps1)**: Compares two XML documents and returns the differences.
+- :new: **[Compress-EnvironmentVariables.ps1](Compress-EnvironmentVariables.ps1)**: Replaces each of the longest matching parts of a string with an embedded environment variable with that value.
 - **[Connect-SshKey.ps1](Connect-SshKey.ps1)**: Uses OpenSSH to generate a key and connect it to an ssh server.
 - **[Convert-ClipboardTsvToHtml.ps1](Convert-ClipboardTsvToHtml.ps1)**: Parses TSV clipboard data into HTML table data which is copied back to the clipboard.
 - **[Convert-Xml.ps1](Convert-Xml.ps1)**: Transform XML using an XSLT template.